 In addition, shorter work days, more paid vacation weeks, free education and healthcare and an outdoor lifestyle makes Denmark famous for their good work-life balance.

-Many regions are free of fossil fuels, build energy efficient houses through sustainable urban development.
-There are highways just for bicycles, and Denmark is a major producer of not only organic but bio-organic foods too.
+Many regions are free of fossil fuels, build energy efficient houses through sustainable urban development and have highways just for bicycles.
+Denmark is a major producer of not only organic but bio-organic foods too.

 In fact, Danes are some of the happiest and most contented people you will ever meet on your travels.